Liversticks/meal-scheduler/README.md

 * Sequelize + PostgreSQL
 * [Front-end client](https://github.com/Liversticks/meal-client) sold separately

-## Features

 ## Installation

+This assumes you are using PostgreSQL as the database engine.

+* If not using Postgres, edit `./config/db.js` and configure your preferred DB
+* Set environment variables: LOCALDATABASE/DATABASE_URL both use a connection string
+* `npm install` to fetch external dependencies
+* `npm start` to start server

 ## API Reference

 ### POST `/api/signup`

 Create a new user.
+Request fields:
+* `username`
+* `email`
+* `password`
+* `birthday` (format YYYY-MM-DD)
-Request must contain a username, email, password, and birthday (format YYYY-MM-DD).
-Response will contain a `message` field.
+Response object will contain a `message` field.
 Example request:
 ```
 {